auth0/docs/articles/identity-labs/02-calling-an-api/exercise-01.md

 <%= include('../_includes/first-page-of-lab-note') %>

 After learning how to secure your web application with Auth0 in [lab 1](/identity-labs/01-web-sign-in), you will now learn how to make this application consume APIs on behalf of your users.
-You will start by running an unsecured API and a web application to see both working together, then you will secure your API with Auth0.
+You will start by running an unsecured API and a web application to see both working together, and then you will secure your API with Auth0.

 1. Open a new terminal and browse to `/lab-02/begin/api` in your locally-cloned copy of the [identity exercise repo](https://github.com/auth0/identity-102-exercises/).
 This is where the code for your API resides.
 The API is an Express backend that contains a single endpoint.
-This endpoint (served under the root path) returns expenses.
-Think about these expenses as data that belong to each user in particular (although they are actually static and the same for all).
+This endpoint (served under the root path) returns expenses, which are data that belong to each user (though they are static and the same for all).

 <%= include('../_includes/git-clone-note') %>